DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Method Overview

 where $z^{i}$ is the distance to $\mu$ along the camera ray.

 \textbf{DINO-informed Supervision}.
-We introduce a DINO-feature loss $L_{df}$ to guide the optimization of the enriched scene representation.
-As illustrated in Figure \ref{fig:pipelines} (b), this loss function measures the feature similarity between the DINO features $f_{d}$ and the rendered feature maps $f_{d}^{'}$:
+We introduce a DINO-feature loss $L_{Df}$ to keep semantic consistency and guide the optimization of the enriched scene representation.
+As illustrated in Figure \ref{fig:3dgs-pipelines} (b), this loss function measures the feature similarity between the DINO features $f_{D}$ and the rendered feature maps $f_{D}^{'}$:

 Similarly, we define color loss and depth loss for the appearance and geometric optimization: